imthepitts/starter-php/README.md

-# Welcome to the PHP Guild!
+# Welcome to the PHP Starter!

-As members of the PHP guild, you will be completing the challenges of TwilioQuest using PHP, the language that powers the web.
 This project is pre-configured with some useful Twilio functionality using the [Twilio helper library for PHP](https://github.com/twilio/twilio-php).

 ## Setting Up
 If you're in need of a PHP development environment, the quickest way to get one set up is to use [MAMP on OS X](http://www.mamp.info/en/index.html) or [XAMPP on Windows (or Linux)](http://www.apachefriends.org/en/xampp-windows.html).
 Follow the instructions on their respective websites to download and install their software.